kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

-# Get Started with Real-Time Analytics and Data Science with Microsoft Fabric
+# Get Started with Data Science with Microsoft Fabric

 ## Lab Overview